History of Integration

 • How can we best improve client experience along the continuum of care?

-As a result of this exercise, PCHC engaged in a number of conversations with other organizations at the governance level to determine the level of interest in further strengthening strategic partnerships and/or collaborations.
+As a result of this exercise, PCHC engaged in several conversations with other organizations at the governance level to determine interest in further strengthening strategic partnerships and/or collaborations.
 One of the organizations engaged in this conversation was Queen West – Central Toronto Community Health Centre (QWCTCHC).

-The QWCTCHC Board had also been discussing its own future.
-It had concluded that integration was one way to improve access to care for more people, allow clients access to a broader scope of services, and help the organization strengthen its voice in setting the regional primary care agenda.
-The QWCTCHC Board believed that in order to remain a key delivery vehicle for primary care to marginalized populations, there was an issue of capacity and size that needed to be addressed.
-Horizontal integration with PCHC could create value through back-office integration and enable Queen West to participate better in health care planning and improve coordination of care for their shared populations.
+Regarding its future, the QWCTCHC Board discussed that integration was one way to improve access to care for more people, provide a broader scope of services, and help the organization strengthen its voice in setting the regional primary care agenda.
+The QWCTCHC Board believed that capacity and size needed to be addressed to remain an essential delivery vehicle for primary care to marginalized populations.

-The decision to integrate followed a long period of members, client, staff, and community engagement:
+The decision to integrate followed a long period of engagement with members, client, staff, and the community.